Veterinary Extension and Continuing Education

 Keep current with veterinary medical services, research and principles

-MU Extension Veterinary Medical Education and Continuing Education offers educational activities for veterinarians, vet techs and the general public.
+MU Veterinary Extension and Continuing Education offers educational activities for veterinarians, vet techs and the general public.
 Continuing education credits are available via in-person and online seminars delivered by college faculty, the university community and other experts.

 Use Tab key to loop through the section bellow.
 Press Enter or Space to enter content for each tab button.
 Press Esc key to exit and to go to the next section at any time.

 COLUMBIA, Mo. – Two years of abnormal weather changed plant growth, which changes livestock digestion.
 In the end cows die.
 The words “it’s very complex” kept popping up in a University of Missouri emergency teleconference of state and ...

 COLUMBIA, Mo. – U.S. pork producers should be aware of an emerging swine disease, says University of Missouri Extension veterinarian Corinne Bromfield.
 Chinese pork producers reported the 13th outbreak of African swine fever (ASF) Sept.
 6. It has ...